Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 interchangeable.

-The dispersion measure can be defined in many ways. **azapy** package provides a quite comprehensive collection of risk-based portfolio optimization strategies based on the following dispersion measures:
+The dispersion measure can be defined in many ways. **azapy** package provides a comprehensive collection of risk-based portfolio optimization strategies based on the following dispersion measures:

 * CVaR - Conditional Value at Risk and its generalization